desotech-it/carvel/README.md

 application_name: captainkube
 ```

-Try to run `ytt` for understand the final result
+Try to run `ytt` to understand the final result.

 ```bash
 ytt -f 03/